padnevici/utestMobileAutomationProblem/README.md

   customer.auto
   ```

 6. Git Init the directory, reset the origin, commit, and checkin
+  1. You may need to force push (`git push -f origin master`), instead of what is featured below

   ```bash
   Oswald:customer.auto brock$ cd ..